KDE/baloo/docs/distributing.md

 the native system than Baloo ever will.

 Baloo may run on 32-bit systems, but it has not been tested and may not work correctly.
-Please test and let up know.
+Please test and let us know by filing a bug at https://bugs.kde.org/enter_bug.cgi?product=frameworks-baloo.

 **Supported Kernels:** Linux
 **Support Architecture:** x64